giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 5. (Web) Supports sending the events to multiple Measurement IDs and groups (using `gtag` routing).
 6. (Web) Supports all the features of the default *GA4* tag template (ecommerce, user properties, user-provided data etc.).
 7. (Web) Supports all the features of the default *Google Tag* tag template (Configuration settings etc.).
-8. (Web and App) Supports using a single event tag that will route the data either to the app or to the web depending whether GTM is running in a webview, without the need to duplicate tags for both environments.
+8. (Web and App) Supports using a single event tag that will route the data either to the app or to the web depending on whether GTM is running in a webview, without the need to duplicate tags for both environments.
 9. (App) Supports the Firebase Analytics methods:
     - [logEvent](https://firebase.google.com/docs/reference/kotlin/com/google/firebase/analytics/FirebaseAnalytics?hl=en#logEvent(java.lang.String,android.os.Bundle))
     - [setUserProperty](https://firebase.google.com/docs/reference/kotlin/com/google/firebase/analytics/FirebaseAnalytics?hl=en#setUserProperty(java.lang.String,java.lang.String))